 The goal of the Green School Initiative is to recognize schools in Cobb County that have an active environmental education and outdoor learning program and to encourage teachers to facilitate ecological enrichment and appreciation for the natural world with their students.
-Green Schools are recognized annually with a sign noting the school as GREEN, SILVER, GOLD or PLATINUM level for the participating year.
+Green Schools are recognized annually as either GREEN, SILVER, GOLD, or PLATINUM level for the participating year.

 Become A Green School: